fra98/fromCtoF/README.md

 # fromCtoF
-A simple project and test of the Electron framework, a temperature converter from Celsius to Fahrenheit
+Simple project to test and try the Electron framework, a temperature converter from Celsius to Fahrenheit

 Dependencies you need: